Adimchinobe Echemandu: Professional career

+Cleveland Browns

-He was selected with pick No. 208 by the Cleveland Browns in the seventh round of the 2004 NFL Draft.
+He was selected with the 208th overall pick by the Cleveland Browns in the seventh round of the 2004 NFL draft.
 In his time spent with the Browns, he carried the ball just 8 times for 25 yards, and caught the ball 3 times for 25 yards.

+Minnesota Vikings

 On September 2, 2005, he was signed by the Minnesota Vikings and spent time on the practice squad for most of the season.

+Oakland Raiders (first stint)

 On September 5, 2006, he was signed to the practice squad of the Oakland Raiders.
 The best action he had was only in preseason of the 2007 season.

+Houston Texans

 On October 10, 2007, he was signed to the Houston Texans' practice squad after being released by the Raiders.
 In an October 28 game against the San Diego Chargers, he rushed for 62 yards on 10 carries and caught two passes for 11 yards.
 He finished his 2007 season with 20 attempts for 85 yards, 2 receptions for 11 yards and 1 fumble.
 He only fumbled 2 times in his career.

 Echemandu was released by the Texans on December 26, 2007.

+Oakland Raiders (second stint)

-In 2008, he signed with the Oakland Raiders again, only to be released on August 30.
+In 2008, he signed with the Raiders again, only to be released on August 30.